Joan Yarde-Buller: Personal life

-Joan left Guinness for Aly Khan, the eldest son of the Aga Khan III, the 48th Imam of the Nizari Ismailis, and Guinness successfully sued Joan and Khan on grounds of adultery.
+Joan left Guinness for Prince Aly Khan, the eldest son of the Aga Khan III, the 48th Imam of the Nizari Ismailis, and Guinness successfully sued Joan and Khan on grounds of adultery.
 Joan and Khan did not defend the charges and the judge, Mr Justice Bucknill, granted Guinness a decree nisi and full custody of their son and ordered Khan to pay court costs.

 Second marriage

-A few days after the divorce from Guinness was effective, on 18 May 1936, in Paris, Joan Yarde-Buller married Aly Khan.
+A few days after the divorce from Guinness was effective, on 18 May 1936, in Paris, Joan Yarde-Buller married Prince Aly Khan.
 Before the wedding, Yarde-Buller converted to Islam and took the name "Taj-ud-dawlah", meaning "Crown of the Realm".
 Yarde-Buller and Khan had two sons: